codelabsab/workflow-manager/README.md

 # Workflow Manager

+Hello there! 👋

+Thank you for taking the time to check out this project.
+Looking to contribute?
+Great!
+Please read the [contribution guidelines](docs/CONTRIBUTING.md) first.

 - [ ] Säljande beskrivning av vad det här är
   - [ ] med bild/gif
 - [x] Gå igenom Getting started så att det går att följa den
-- [ ] Beskriva scheduling
+- [x] Beskriva scheduling
-- [ ] Beskriv arkitektur
+- [x] Beskriv arkitektur

 ## Intro

+Do you use github actions?
+Maybe you use it to run workflows that should do something at a specific date and time.

 This is an app that will be able to dynamically import and schedule GitHub workflows.

-Hello there! 👋

-Thank you for taking the time to check out this project.
-Looking to contribute?
-Great!
-Please read the [contribution guidelines](docs/CONTRIBUTING.md) first.
+### Features

+- Github integration
+  - Authentication
+  - Importing repositories and workflows
+  - Triggering workflows

 ## Getting started